 MOTIS v0.9: New MOTIS Core

-• Also all other data structures in nigiri are optimized for minimal space usage and highest performance.
-Where possible, data is stored in the forward-star-representation which is optimal regarding space usage.
+are optimized for minimal space usage and highest performance.
+Where possible, data is stored in the forward-star-representation which is optimal regarding space usage. - Furthermore, the

 The following graphs show the memory usage of the old model and the new model.
 As we can see on the scales (50GB vs 3GB), the new data model is more than 10x more efficient.